Harsh reality: Your employees work for you because they get paid.

 Of course, a compelling mission and vision and fulfilling work help a lot but ultimately people have bills to pay!

-All it takes is one wrong digit in your payroll checklist calculations to cause chaos.
+All it takes is one wrong digit entered into your payroll software to cause chaos.
 The result?
 Potential tax errors, inaccurate paychecks, and unhappy workers.

 A timely and effective payroll process is one of the most important things you can secure to positively affect employee engagement and retention.